ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-8-1.md

-# The Role of Leadership in Supporting Organizational Conflict Management

 Leadership plays a critical role in creating a supportive environment for effective organizational conflict management.
 In this chapter, we will explore the importance of leadership in promoting constructive conflict resolution, building stronger relationships, and fostering a culture of collaboration within organizations.